-Considering the function of the problem behaviors prior to selection of an intervention is generally beneficial.
-Although a comprehensive functional behavioral assessment (FBA) most often is reserved for students who require intensive, individualized supports commonly collected existing school data that can be gathered easily can be used for a simple or brief FBA process.
+Considering the function of the problem behaviors prior to selection of an intervention is very important.
+Although a comprehensive functional behavioral assessment (FBA) most often is reserved for students who require intensive individualized supports, commonly collected school data can be used for a simple or brief FBA process.
 Data that is easily accessible and generally useful for determining function of behavior may include:

 - ► Office Referrals (ODR)

 - ► Classroom Minors

-- Absences
+- ▶ Absences

 - ▶ Tardies

-- Grade point average
+- ► Grade point average

 - Course grades

 - ► Achievement scores in the areas of Reading, Written Language, Math

 - ► Frequency of nurse or counselor visits